CrossPlatformPageObject/cross-platform-single-page-example/README.md

 │   │   ├── app_life_cycle_hooks                    # Handles before and after hooks for scenarios.
 │
-│   droid                                           # This folder will be included only when droid specific tests are invoked │   │   ├── driver.rb                               # ios Specific driver, which will interact with UI elemenets │   │   ├── env.rb                                  # env.rb, This load require files needed to execute droid tests │   │   ├── app_life_cycle_hooks                    # Handles before and after hooks for scenarios.
+│   droid                                           # This folder will be included only when droid specific tests are invoked │   │   ├── driver.rb                               # droid Specific driver, which will interact with UI elemenets │   │   ├── env.rb                                  # env.rb, This load require files needed to execute droid tests │   │   ├── app_life_cycle_hooks                    # Handles before and after hooks for scenarios.
 |